15 Best Art Therapy Prompts for Anxiety You Can Start Today

 8. Body Map of Anxiety

-The prompt: Draw an outline of a body (or trace your own).
+The prompt: Draw a body outline.
 Use colors, shapes, or symbols to show where you feel anxiety in your body.

 Why it works: Anxiety manifests physically.
-Mapping it increases body awareness and helps you target where you need to release tension.
+Mapping it increases somatic awareness and helps you identify where to direct breath, movement, or rest.

 Materials: Large paper, markers or colored pencils